Section 4: The Arikara War

 Document 5.
 President Jefferson’s Letter to the Arikaras

-In April, 1806, shortly after the death of Ankedoucharo, President Thomas Jefferson wrote a letter to the Arikaras of Ankedoucharo’s village.
-He handed the letter to Joseph Gravelines, an interpreter for the Arikaras, and asked him to deliver the letter along with some gifts to the Arikaras.
-In addition, Jefferson wanted Gravelines to instruct the Arikaras in agriculture.
+In April, 1806, President Thomas Jefferson wrote a letter to the Arikaras of Ankedoucharo’s village.
+He asked interpreter Joseph Gravelines to deliver the letter and some gifts to the Arikaras.
+Jefferson also asked Gravelines to instruct the Arikaras in agriculture.
 Jefferson did not seem to understand that the Arikaras were already agricultural experts.
 Gravelines was unable to reach the Arikara village until September 1806.

 He (Chief Ankedoucharo) consented to go towards the sea as far as Baltimore and Philadelphia. . . .
 The chief found nothing but kindness and good will wherever he went, but on his return to Washington he became ill.
 Everything we could do to help him was done but it pleased the Great Spirit to take him from among us.
 We buried him among our own deceased friends and relations.
 We shed many tears over his grave.

 The death of Ankedoucharo began a period of troubles between the United States and the Arikaras.
 The Arikaras felt that Ankedoucharo’s death had not been properly explained.
 They remained distrustful of the government and of fur traders for many more years.
 In 1823, bad feelings resulted in war.